kushalsaha/springprojectRepository/SpringBoot-JPA-MySql/README.md

 About:
 ==========
-This project is used to manipulate Table data in Mysql Databse - food Table name - Restaurent
+This project is used to manipulate Table data in MysqlDatabse - food, Table name - Restaurent

 Execution: